cpbscholten/routeros_honeypot/README.md

 ## Setup
 This repository contains two directories, honeypot and collector.
 The honeypot directory contains all code to set up a complete honeypot and the collector directory contains all code necessary to collect, filter and analyze the traffic collected by each honeypot.

 It is recommended to first create a working honeypot and then set up a collector machine next.
+Both the collector and honeypot directories contain a Readme file with more instructions to set up a honeypot.